Photo Gallery B9: Microbiologically Influenced Corrosion

 The severe corrosion loss caused by MIC is related to the fact certain anaerobic microorganism, classed as sulfur reducing bacteria (SRB), produce highly acidic conditions which in effect dissolve away the steel pipe.
-Confirmation of an MIC condition is extremely important in order to plan for the correct response, and laboratory confirmation is required.
+Trapped under rust and other particulate deposits, such microorganisms mutate to become anerobic, meaning that they no longer require oxygen.
+Instead, they draw energy from the steel substrate; producing severe wall losses as a result.
+Confirmation of an MIC condition is extremely important in order to plan for the correct response, with laboratory confirmation is required.
+Field testing kits for MIC are available but require very specialized live sampling methods.

 Corrosion Under Insulation